 While kale is traditionally grown outside, it’s possible – and even easy – to grow kale indoors all year-round.
 With proper lighting, soil, and nutrients, you can grow mature kale, baby kale, and even kale microgreens in a small indoor space.

 Here are all the things you’ll need to start growing kale indoors.
 We’ll break down these individually in the article.
 But here are the basics:

 - kale seeds – common varieties listed below

-- growlights or another light source that give kale full light during the day
+- grow lights or another light source that gives kale full light during the day

 - potting for seeds